idosdba/gettingandcleaningdata/README.md

 in the UCI HAR Dataset describes all the measures.
 It says the "raw" signals are accelerometer (tAcc-XYZ) and gyroscope (tGyro-XYZ) 3-axial signals over time.
 The accelerometer signal was further separated into body (tBodyAcc-XYZ) and gravity (tGravityAcc-XYZ) acceleration signals.
 All these signal are captured for time domain.
-Every other measure appears to be derived from these raw signals.
-This is the basis of my selection of measurements for my "extracted" data set.
+Further the file states that other signals(Jerk, Magnitude, Frequency) are derived from the same accelerometer and gyroscopic readings by applying other transformations.
+So, I decided to form my tidy data on just these raw variables.
+This is the basis of my selection of measurements for the "extracted" data set.
+Also the project requirements state that we should use only the mean and standard deviation measurements for the variables.
-Then proceeded to extract the mean and standard deviation (project requirement) measurements for these variables(18 in total) only along with the subject, activity name and label making it a total of 21 variables in my "extracted" data set.
+I proceeded to extract the mean and standard deviation measurements for the body acceleration(tBodyAcc-XYZ), gravity acceleration(tGravityAcc-XYZ) and gyroscope(tBodyGyro-XYZ) variables(18 in total) along with the subject, activity name and activity label making it a total of 21 variables in my "extracted" data set.
 Finally, calculated the averages for these 18 variables for each subject and each activity thus completing the generation of my "tidy" data set.